-IMPRESS will develop three prefabricated panel options for building renovation:
+IMPRESS developed three prefabricated panel options for building renovation:

 - a polyurethane based insulated panel with improved thermal performance and light radiation,